-Labor migration from Nepal is a predominantly male phenomenon with the share of female migrant workers accounting for a little about 5 percent (MOLESS, 2020).
+Labor migration from Nepal is a predominantly male phenomenon with the share of female migrant workers accounting for a little about 5 percent (MOLESS 2020).
 Consequently, 65.4 percent of households headed by females received remittance, but only 30.1 percent of households headed by males received remittance in 2018 (Annex 4).
 This represents that foreign employment is dominant in female-headed households.
 Likewise, About one-fourth of those households with migrant workers did not receive remittance in 2018.
 (Annex 4).

-Sixty-one percent of households were sent remittance by migrant workers abroad, 26.8 percent of households received remittance from within Nepal, and 12.0 percent of households received remittance from migrants in both Nepal and Abroad (Figure 3).
-The median per-capita of Households with migrant worker in both Nepal and Abroad is higher in comparison to other two categories.
+Sixty-one percent of households were sent remittance by migrant workers abroad, 26.8 percent of households received remittance from within Nepal, and 12.0 percent of households received remittance from migrants in both Nepal and Abroad (Figure 2).
 Remittance inflow of whooping Rs.
-879 billion in 2018 also supports the fact that the majority of Nepalese receive remittance from abroad (NRB, 2019b).
+879 billion in 2018 also supports the fact that the majority of Nepalese receive remittance from aborad (NRB 2019b).

-&lt;sup>1 The same result has been reported by Walker, Kawasoe, and Shrestha (2019).
+1 The same result has been reported by Walker, Kawasoe, and Shrestha (2019).